-Does this Independence Day find you laboring under the crushing yoke of British tyranny?
+Laboring under the crushing yoke of British tyranny this July 4th?
 Feeling taxed, but not represented?
-Or are you British and just think the colonies are being awfully noisy today?
-Light up that tightly packed bundle of 5,000 sparklers and get your duodenum ready to down 70 hot dogs in 10 minutes, because it’s time for a FreedomTM trivia roundup.
+Light up a tightly packed bundle of 5,000 sparklers and prepare your duodenum to down 70 hot dogs in 10 minutes, it’s time for a FreedomTM trivia roundup.

-1. A short history of moldable novelty compounds: Play-Doh (a mixture of water, salt, flour, boric acid, and mineral oil) began its life in the first half of the 20th century as a putty used to remove soot stains from wallpaper, which was a thing people needed to do when we heated our homes with coal.
-When we stopped with the coal, the company that made the putty nearly went bankrupt, until they discovered local school children had been using it to make christmas ornaments.
-The dough/putty was repurposed in 1956 and sold as a toy, in one color (off-white, very appealing), and one size (a 1.5 pound tub).
-By 1960, there were four colors and the famous Fun Factory, as well as a new mascot: Play-Doh Pete, who wore a beret (leading to a brief period during the war when Play-Doh was called Liberty-Doh to avoid Francophilic associations).
+1. A short history of moldable novelty compounds: Play-Doh—a mixture of water, salt, flour, boric acid, and mineral oil—began life as a putty used to remove soot stains from wallpaper.
+When coal fell out of favor as a home-heating fuel, the company that produced the putty nearly went under.
+Then they discovered schoolkids were using it to make christmas ornaments.
+The dough/putty was repurposed in 1956 and sold as a toy, in one color (off-white) and one size (a 1.5 pound tub).
+By 1960, production had expanded to four colors, the famous Fun Factory, and a new mascot: the beret-wearing Play-Doh Pete (leading to a brief period during the war when it was called Liberty-Doh to avoid Francophilic associations).

-It’s now available in more than 50 colors and a mind-boggling array of molds, shapes, and other toys.
-One enterprising company even sells play-doh scented perfume (genius? madness?
-I know not which).
-Play-Doh is now in its sixth decade of teaching children the nobility of creativity, the horrifying joys of extrusion, and the glories of intestinal blockages.
+Play-Doh is now available in 50+ colors and with a mind-boggling array of molds, shapes, and other attachments.
+One enterprising lunatic even sells Play-Doh scented perfume.
+It’s now in its sixth decade of teaching children the joy of creativity, the pleasures of extrusion, and the perils of intestinal blockages.

-Silly Putty, made by mixing boric acid and silicone oil, was discovered during a WWII-era search for rubber substitutes (rubber supplies were short at the time, as most came from Pacific nations in Japan’s sphere of influence).
-That mixture turns out to not be quite enough like rubber to be generally useful, but makes a neat toy.
-Silly Putty is a non-Newtonian fluid characterized by “viscoelasticity”, which means that it acts like a solid in the short term and like a liquid in the long-term.
-Non-Newtonian fluids are kind of awesome:
+Silly Putty, a mix of boric acid and silicone oil, was discovered during a WWII-era search for rubber substitutes.
+The mixture ended up not quite enough like rubber to be generally useful, but made for a neat toy.
+Silly Putty is a non-Newtonian fluid characterized by “viscoelasticity,” meaning that it acts like a solid in the short-term, but a liquid over the long-term.
+Non-Newtonian fluids are awesome:

-Anyway, the inventor—I wish his name was Herbert Silly IV—sent samples all across the world, but scientists could not come up with a practical use for the as-yet-unnamed putty.
-In the late 1940s a toy store owner began selling it as Silly Putty in the iconic plastic egg, and had a genuine toy-craze on his hands.
-Craze or not, his business nearly went under during the Korean War when silicone was rationed, which was more than a little ironic given the product originally aimed to circumvent rubber rationing.
-Silly Putty achieved toy immortality when inducted into the Toy Hall of Fame in 2001 (other Hall of Fame toys include the ball, stick, and blanket).
-As for practical purposes for Silly Putty, it was used during the Apollo missions to secure instruments in the spacecraft.
+Anyway, the inventor—I wish his name was Herbert Silly IV, of the Cape Ann Sillys—sent samples across the world, but scientists could not come up with a practical use for the as-yet-unnamed putty.
+In the late 1940s a toy store owner began selling it as Silly Putty in the iconic plastic egg, sparking a genuine toy craze.
+Despite the booming business, he nearly went bankrupt during the Korean War when silicon was rationed—more than a tad ironic given the product originally aimed to circumvent rubber rationing.
+Silly Putty was inducted into the Toy Hall of Fame in 2001, taking a rightful place in history alongside other inductees like the ball, stick, and blanket.
+As for Silly Putty’s practical purposes, it was used during the Apollo missions to secure instruments in the spacecraft.
 So there’s that.
-I’ve also learned that with the change to soy-based inks, Silly Putty can no longer effectively copy newspaper ink, which has somehow irreparably damaged my childhood.
+I’ve also learned that with the change to soy-based inks, Silly Putty can no longer effectively copy newspaper ink, which feels like a real loss.

-Though the site had been discovered by paleontologists in 1921, the recovery of hominid fossils was slow, with only a couple teeth found in the first few years.
-The site and the already-recovered fossils were also imperiled multiple times in the 1920s-1930s because of the Chinese Civil War.
-Despite these almost-setbacks, by 1937 diggers had amassed a huge collection with fossils from 45 individuals—including skull, teeth, and jaw fragments as well as stone tools.
-Then, in 1937, Japan invaded, and in an attempt to “protect” the fossils, the collection was packed into two crates, meant to be picked up and sallied forth to the safety of US soil by the SS President Harrison.
-The boat never made it—it ran aground on the Yangzte, and was repurposed by the Japanese before later being sunk.
+The site was discovered by paleontologists in 1921, though fossil recovery was slow in the next two decades because of the Chinese Civil War.
+Despite this, by 1937 diggers had amassed a huge collection of hominid fossils from at least 45 individuals: skulls, teeth, jaw fragments, and stone tools.
+Then Japan invaded.
+To protect the fossils, the collection was packed into two crates, meant to be picked up and sallied to the safety of US soil by the SS President Harrison.
+The boat never made it—it ran aground on the Yangzte, and was later sunk.

 About 40 years ago, a US businessman set up a reward for information about the fossils, and was approached by the widow of a Marine vet.
 For extra intrigue, they met atop the Empire State Building, where she showed him pictures of fossils that her husband had supposedly smuggled home after the war.
 Several experts who examined the photos were pretty sure they showed legitimate Peking Man fossils, but the woman was never heard from again.
 The most recent break in the case suggests the crates may be buried beneath a parking lot in China.
 FOSSIL INTRIGUE.
-Anyway, Peking Man was homo erectus (for more hominid info, please see this book; for more Peking Man information, see here), and the fossils have been dated to somewhere between 750,000-250,000 years ago.
-The location is now a UNESCO site, with an amazing bust of homo erectus outside the entrance:
+Anyway, Peking Man was homo erectus, and the fossils have been dated to somewhere between 750,000-250,000 years ago.
+Dragon Bone Hill is now a UNESCO site, with an amazing bust of homo erectus outside the entrance:

-3. Fireworks have been around for about 1000 years or so, and were invented by the Chinese.
-By the 11th century, locals could purchase fireworks for personal use from vendors, likely in buildings that looked like this:
+3. Fireworks have been around for a millennium or so, and were invented by the Chinese.
+By the 11th century, locals could purchase fireworks for personal use from vendors, in buildings that looked like this:

-Fireworks rely (or relied) on gunpowder, which was one of China’s Four Great Inventions:
+Fireworks use gunpowder, which was one of China’s Four Great Inventions:

-Gunpowder, discovered by alchemists sometime between 900-1000 AD.
-By 1044, the chemical formula was known and a banner from the time depicts a gunpowder-fueled flamethrower (!!).
-They also developed a weapon whose name translates as “gunpowder-whip-arrow”.
+Gunpowder was discovered by alchemists sometime between 900-1000 AD.
+A banner from the time depicts a gunpowder-fueled flamethrower (!!).
+They also developed a weapon whose name translates as “gunpowder-whip-arrow.”
 Gunpowder wouldn’t make it to most other cultures until the 13th century or later.

 Printing, specifically, woodblock printing, in which the desired pattern is carved in relief on a woodblock, then covered in ink and used essentially like a rubber stamp.
 That was being used for books by the 9th century AD; movable type was also invented by the Chinese in the 11th century AD.